 | 2003 |

-MGAT2 (monoacylglycerol acyltransferase 2) encodes an enzyme that catalyzes the acylation of monoacylglycerols to produce diacylglycerol; expression in insect or mammalian cells markedly increased MGAT activity in cell membranes, with activity proportional to MGAT2 protein level and substrate concentration. |
+MGAT2 (acyl-CoA:monoacylglycerol acyltransferase 2) encodes an enzyme that catalyzes the synthesis of diacylglycerol from monoacylglycerol and fatty acyl-CoA (MGAT activity); expression in insect or mammalian cells markedly increased MGAT activity proportional to MGAT2 protein level, and DAG production depended on substrate concentration. |

-Heterologous expression in insect and mammalian cells, in vitro enzyme activity assay |
+Heterologous expression in insect cells and mammalian cells (COS-7, Caco-2, AV-12); in vitro enzyme activity assay |

 The Journal of biological chemistry |